 How much a Westchester bathroom renovation costs

-- Low-end bathroom: A lower-end bathroom renovation, including demo, plumbing work, and new finishes, can reach $16,000, said Oziel.
+- Budget bathroom: A budget bathroom renovation, including demo, plumbing work, and new finishes, can reach $16,000, said Oziel.
 Bathrooms in this category typically lean on big-box stores like Lowe’s or Home Depot to source the majority of materials.

-- Mid-range bathroom: A mid-range bathroom in Westchester County will cost on average $22,000, according to the Cost vs. Value report, which is $628 psf for a 35-square-foot bathroom.
+- Mid-grade bathroom: A mid-grade bathroom in Westchester County will cost on average $22,000, according to the Cost vs. Value report, which is $628 psf for a 35-square-foot bathroom.
 This includes a recessed medicine cabinet, a standard toilet, solid-surface vanity counter, and a porcelain-on-steel tub.

 With a higher budget, clients are looking at faucets that can cost $2,000 apiece, marble flooring, custom vanities, built-in medicine cabinets, a rain shower, and top-of-the-line lighting fixtures.
 At times, those pricey finishing materials can amount to half the budget.
-Whether low-end or high-end, good general contractors can strategize with a reasonable budget to help clients achieve renovation goals.
+Whether it is budget or high-end, good general contractors can strategize with a reasonable budget to help clients achieve renovation goals.

 Costs for a basement renovation in Westchester